Theodosius the Elder: Magister Equitum Praesentalis

-On his return from Britain Theodosius succeeded Jovinus as the magister equitum praesentalis at the court of Emperor Valentinian I, in which capacity he prosecuted another successful campaign (370/371) against the Alemanni.
-In 372 Theodosius was deployed to Illyricum and led an army against the Sarmatians; he appears to have secured a victory in battle and successfully brought the campaign against to an end.
+On his return from Britain Theodosius succeeded Jovinus as the magister equitum praesentalis at the court of the Emperor Valentinian I, in which capacity he prosecuted another successful campaign (370/371) against the Alemanni.
+In 372 Theodosius was deployed to Illyricum and led an army against the Sarmatians; he appears to have secured a victory in battle and successfully brought the campaign to an end.

-In 372 Firmus, a Mauretanian prince, rebelled against Roman rule and plunged the Diocese of Africa into disarray.
-Valentinian decided to give the command of the expedition to suppress the rebellion to Theodosius.
-The army was reorganized, extra troops were recruited, Theodosius' son was made dux Moesiae Primae replacing his father as commander in Illyricum and Theodosius himself started mustering his troops at Arles.
+In the same year, Firmus, a Mauretanian prince, rebelled against Roman rule and plunged the Diocese of Africa into disarray.
+Valentinian decided to give Theodosius the command of the expedition to suppress the rebellion.
+Theodosius' son was made dux of the province of Moesia Prima, replacing his father as commander in Illyricum, while Theodosius himself started mustering his troops at Arles.
 In the spring of 373 Theodosius sailed to Africa and led a successful campaign against the rebels in the east of Mauritania.
 At the end of the campaigning season, when he led his army into western Mauritania, he suffered a major setback.
 In 374 Theodosius invaded western Mauritania again.
 This time he was more successful, defeating the rebels and capturing Firmus.
-In 373/374, the younger Theodosius was made dux of the province of Moesia Prima.

-In 375, when Emperor Valentinian suddenly died, Theodosius was still in Africa.
+In 375, when the Emperor Valentinian suddenly died, Theodosius was still in Africa.
 Orders arrived for Theodosius to be arrested; he was taken to Carthage, and put to death in early 376.
 The reasons for this are not clear, but it is thought to have resulted from a factional power struggle in Italy after the sudden death of Emperor Valentinian in November 375.
-Shortly before his death Count Theodosius accepted Christian baptism — a common practice at the time, even for lifelong Christians.
+Shortly before his death, which he accepted calmly, Theodosius received Christian baptism — delaying the rite until the end of one's life was common practice at the time, even for lifelong Christians.

-Family

-According to Polemius Silvius, Theodosius the Elder's son, Theodosius the Great, was born on 11 January 347 or 346.
-The epitome de Caesaribus places his birthplace at Cauca (Coca, Segovia) in Hispania.
-Theodosius had another son named Honorius, a daughter referred to in Aurelius Victor's De caesaribus but whose name is unknown, and a grand-niece, Serena.